-In the immediate surroundings of the future solar PV plant, there are no residential areas or other uses particularly sensitive to noise or vibrations.
-The nearest potential sensitive receptors are about 300m away.
+In the immediate surroundings of the future photovoltaic park, there are no residential areas or other uses that are particularly sensitive to noise or vibrations.
+The closest potential sensitive receptors are more than 300m away.

 During the construction phase some potentially noisy activities may occur, such as trenching and excavation for foundations.
 However, the absence of sensitive receptors in the immediate surroundings of the plant is, from the outset, sufficient reason not to expect any relevant impacts.